Bhanusaiprakash-Bandaru/Mental-Health-Text-Classification/README.md

 ---

-## 🙏 Acknowledgment

-Grateful to my guide Nagaraju Ekkirala and mentor Mohammad Afroz, and to Innomatics Research Labs for continuously shaping my learning journey in AI and deep learning.

-Special thanks to Raghu Ram Aduri, Sigilipelli Yeshwanth, and Kanav Bansal for their support and contributions.

----

 ## 📌 Conclusion

 This project demonstrates a practical NLP application using machine learning, highlighting real-world challenges like ambiguous data, overlapping language patterns, and model limitations.